Browser width

 ServiceTime: Double;

-procedure TMyModel.Body; // Model description.
+procedure TMyModel.Body; // Model behavior.

 var